-If a student is dissatisfied with the conduct of the investigation or the decision of the Faculty PVC/Director, they may appeal to the Director of Academic and Student Affairs on specific grounds, on the Student Complaint Form (Stage 3).
+If a student is dissatisfied with the conduct of the investigation or the decision of the FPVC/Director, they may appeal to the Director of Academic and Student Affairs on specific grounds, on the Student Complaints Appeal (Stage 3) Form.

 The grounds of appeal are as follows: